dermotte/itec-webpage-mlux/index.md

 His career includes a mix of industry and academia, having worked on web applications for various companies and as a researcher at the *Know-Center* in Graz.
 He has served as an external lecturer for institutions including ENSEEIHT Toulouse, the University of Passau, and FH Kärnten, and has consulted for organizations like the United Nations.

-His reach extends to the open source creator economy; his most successful Android app, [Artist Grid](https://play.google.com/store/apps/details?id=at.juggle.imagegrid), has surpassed 500k downloads, and his [YouTube channel](https://www.youtube.com/@dermotte) has reached over 230k views.
+His reach extends to the open source creator economy; his most successful Android app, [Artist Grid](https://play.google.com/store/apps/details?id=at.juggle.imagegrid), has surpassed 500k downloads, his [YouTube channel](https://www.youtube.com/@dermotte) has reached over 360k views, and on [Github](https://github.com/dermotte), his repositories have been starred more than 1000 times.

 ---